Online Courses FAQs

 The system requirements (both hardware and software) can be found at http://www.luc.edu/online/.

-Yes, there is an enrollment cap for every online course, typically between 15 and 30.
-If an online course is full, there might be other regular sections available for you.
+Yes, there is an enrollment cap for every online course, typically between 18 and 24.
+If an online course is full, students may place themselves on a waitlist in LOCUS.